Kagami/ffmpeg.js/README.md

 ## Contents

 Currently available builds (additional builds may be added in future):
-* `ffmpeg-webm.js` - WebM encoding (VP8/VP9/Opus encoders, a lot of decoders), default.
+* `ffmpeg-webm.js` - WebM encoding (VP8/VP9/Vorbis/Opus encoders, a lot of decoders).
+This is the default module.
 * `ffmpeg-worker-webm.js` - Web Worker version of `ffmpeg-webm.js`.

 Note: only NPM releases contain abovementioned files.